jexxa-projects/JexxaArchetypes/README.md

 | `vcsRepository`     | Defines the URL of used VCS repository.                                                                          | `https://github.com/jexxa-projects/jexxa` | https://github.com/${githubAccount}/${projectName}      |
 | `containerRegistry` | Defines the URL of used container registry.                                                                      | `ghcr.io/jexxa-projects`                  | `ghcr.io/${githubAccount}`                              |

+## Run the Project

+Please follow the README.md in created project directory how to run the project